ggreer/the_silver_searcher/msc_libs/README.md

 When installing it, select the workload "Desktop Development with C++", and the options "C++/CLI support" and "Standard Library modules".

 The ag build has been tested successfully with Visual Studio versions 2013, 2015, and 2017.
 Older versions of Visual Studio will NOT to work, due to lack of C99 support.
 Note that all libraries build successfully with Visual Studio 2005.
-So converting ag/src/*.c to be C89-compliant would be really useful.
+So converting ag/src/*.c to be C89-compliant would allow adding support for older versions of Windows, and even for MS-DOS!

 ## The configure.bat and make.bat scripts

 configure.bat searches the installed versions of Visual C++, Windows SDKs, and the necessary libraries.
 It generates config.HOSTNAME.bat files, with definitions of the paths to the tools and libraries to use.
 This script is automatically run once, the first time you build ag.
 (Running it manually allows to verify that all tools and libraries are correctly located, before going on with the build.)
 You need to run it again only if you install new versions of any of the build tools or libraries, or move them to different places.

 make.bat is a front-end to nmake.exe.